 Blue Monday is essentially the convoluted practice of making a mountain out of a molehill.
 That aforementioned kick in the nuts can come from anywhere at any time in any form.
 I mean, even if Blue Monday is accurate, it’s not like the other 364 days are a carnival of delight, are they?
 For some people – myself included – depression comes and goes, not always at a time of our choosing.
 For others, it is a constant, always there, eating away at you in some form, waiting to jump on the first sign of anxiety you show.

-That having been said, I appreciate that organizations such as Help for Heroes and Rethink are working tirelessly to raise awareness of the plights surrounding mental health.
+That having been said, I appreciate that organisations such as Help for Heroes and Rethink are working tirelessly to raise awareness of the plights surrounding mental health.
 It’s a shame that Blue Monday gets thrown into the mix.

 So, to all of you out there right now who have gone through or are going through low spirits, I implore you not to let Blue Monday into your mindset.
 Any day could be Blue Monday.
 Mental health is driven by our own personal circumstances, not some pseudoscientific crap.